timitee/api_recorder/docs/recording.rst

   def record_marshall_register_users(can_overwrite):

     if not can_overwrite:
-        """Check if there is a saved recording.""" if scenario_exists(scenario_name):
+        if scenario_exists(scenario_name):
-            """There is!
-Ooppps... back up slowly.... """ return
+            return

     start_recording_scenario(scenario_name)
     """The data of methods decorated by the @api_recorder will be recorded."""

     # Call any of the methods decorated by the @api_recorder here

     # Finish recording data for your tests, then ...